dlm1223/march-madness/README.md

 ### 3. Optimization

 Finally, you can apply your scoring to get finishes for each bracket in the pool compared to eachother across the simulations.
-You can set up an optimization to return the optimal bracket(s) for any number of specifications, Ex: Return 1 Bracket to maximize P(90th percentile).
+For example, the 2nd bracket generated in the pool of brackets will have different finishes for each simulation, and so I can get the probability it will finish in the 90th percentile or the 95th percentile by looking at how it finished across the simulations.
+Then you can set up an optimization to return the optimal bracket(s) for any number of specifications, Ex: Return 1 Bracket to maximize P(90th percentile).
 3 brackets to maximize P(97th), 1 bracket to maximize points, etc. I can